AP U.S. HISTORY EXAM: 3 HOURS 15 MINUTES

 The AP Exam questions measure students’ knowledge of U.S. history and their ability to think historically.
 Questions are based on key and supporting concepts, course themes, and historical thinking skills.

 The U.S. History Course and Exam Description (.pdf/1.83MB) provides details about the exam.
 Information about the rubrics, which have been updated for the May 2016 exam, is now included in a separate AP history rubrics document (.pdf/555KB).
+To learn more about the rubrics and historical thinking skills changes, watch this narrated presentation.

 Format of Assessment